Book now !

 Mont Ventoux

-All year round, enjoy exceptional fruits and vegetables during your stroll in a local market.
-Provençal scents and flavors will mingle on the stalls.
+All year round, enjoy exceptional fruits and vegetables during your stroll through a local market.
+The scents and flavors of Provence will blend together at the stalls.
 Discover the regional specialties.
-Ask our team for advice, they will be able to tell you about the best markets in the region.
+Ask our team for recommendations, and they will guide you to the best markets in the area.

 The Colorado Provençal Rustrel's Colorado

-Just 30 minutes from the Château de Mazan, this exceptional site, named for the variety of its shapes and colors, allows you to combine the pleasure of hiking with the discovery of an industrial heritage.
-The beauty of the site is the result of the work carried out by four generations of ochre workers and farmers.
-The old ochre sites of the hills extended over approximately 4 km.
-The current site covers more than 100 hectares.
+Just 30 minutes from Château de Mazan, this exceptional site, named for the variety of its shapes and colors, offers a perfect blend of hiking and the discovery of industrial heritage.
+The beauty of the site is the result of the work carried out by four generations of ochre miners and farmers.
+The former ochre quarries of the hills spanned around 4 km, while the current site covers over 100 hectares.

 The capital of flea markets The Isle-sur-la-Sorgue

-In just 30 minutes by car, you will be in the city center of l’Isle-sur-la-Sorgue.
-In this charming town in Vaucluse, the river “La Sorgue” flows through it.
-You will enjoy strolling along the banks and having a coffee on a terrace in its adorable pedestrian streets.
-L’Isle-sur-la-Sorgue is famous for being home to a large number of second-hand dealers and antique dealers.
-During your visit to L’Isle-sur-la-Sorgue, you can find your rare gem: a vintage decorative item, furniture steeped in history and many others.
+In just a 30-minute drive, you'll reach the town center of L'Isle-sur-la-Sorgue.
+In this charming commune of Vaucluse, the river "La Sorgue" flows through the town.
+You'll enjoy strolling along the riverbanks and having a coffee on the terrace in its lovely pedestrian streets.
+L'Isle-sur-la-Sorgue is renowned for its many antique dealers and flea markets.
+During your visit, you might just find your hidden gem: a vintage decorative item, furniture with a history, and much more.

 The village because The village of Gordes

-At an altitude of 340 meters, escape to one of the most famous villages in Provence, the hilltop village of Gordes, located just 23 kilometers from our 4-star luxury hotel at Mont Ventoux.
-You will be charmed by this town that will allow you to discover all the scents and flavors of Provence.
-You will enjoy taking a calade, visiting the Caves du Palais Saint-Firmin and the Château.
-Outside the town, you can discover the famous village of Bories, the Abbey of Notre-Dame de Sénanque and the Moulin des Bouillons.
+At an altitude of 340 meters, escape to one of the most famous villages in Provence, the perched village of Gordes, located just 23 kilometers from our 4-star luxury hotel at the foot of Mont Ventoux.
+You will be charmed by this commune that offers all the scents and flavors of Provence.
+Enjoy walking along a calade, visiting the Caves of the Palais Saint-Firmin and the Château.
+Outside the village, you can explore the famous village of Bories, the Abbey of Notre-Dame de Sénanque, and the Moulin des Bouillons.

 The City of the Popes Avignon

-This charming city, located just 35 kilometers from the Château de Mazan, is full of treasures, charm and buildings full of history.
-In its city center, surrounded by ramparts, you will enjoy sitting on a terrace, strolling along the alleys or its festival which is one of the most important theater and live performance events.
-During your stay in Avignon, discover the Pont d’Avignon, the Palais des Papes, Place Pie, the cathedral and the Rocher des Doms, the Calvet Museum, as well as the Petit Palais Museum.
+This charming town, located just 35 kilometers from Château de Mazan, is full of treasures, charm, and historic buildings.
+In its city center, surrounded by ramparts, you’ll enjoy sitting on a terrace, wandering along the narrow streets, or experiencing its festival, one of the most important events for theater and live performances.
+During your visit to Avignon, don’t miss the Pont d'Avignon, the Palais des Papes, Place Pie, the cathedral, the Rocher des Doms, the Calvet Museum, and the Musée du Petit Palais.

 A Roman city Orange

-The charming town of Orange is a 40-kilometre drive away.
-You will discover the Colline Saint-Eutrope, the highest point of the town, a green setting in the heart of the city.
-Stroll the streets of Orange, discovering its numerous remains from the Roman era and its buildings full of history: the Arc de Triomphe, the Notre-Dame-de-Nazareth Cathedral, the Museum of Art and History, as well as the Antique Theatre.
+The charming town of Orange is located 40 kilometers away.
+You’ll discover the Saint-Eutrope Hill, the highest point of the town, a green oasis in the heart of the city.
+Stroll through the streets of Orange, uncovering its many Roman-era remnants and historic buildings, including the Arc de Triomphe, the Cathedral of Notre-Dame-de-Nazareth, the Museum of Art and History, and the Ancient Theatre.

 A flowery route The lavender fields

-The lavender fields are emblematic of the south-east of France and Provence.
-Generally from mid-June to early August (may vary slightly depending on the weather) the lavenders are in bloom.
-A colorful and fragrant itinerary, following in the footsteps of this plant, is to be done in Vaucluse.
-You can take magnificent photos and let yourself be enchanted by its very particular scent.
+The lavender fields are emblematic of the southeast of France and Provence.
+Typically from mid-June to early August (though this may vary slightly depending on the weather), the lavender is in bloom.
+A colorful and fragrant route, tracing the path of this plant, is a must-do in Vaucluse.
+You can capture stunning photographs and let yourself be enchanted by its unique scent.